kvt25/DataStructureAndAlgorithmPractice/Readme.md

 9. A string is said to be beautiful if b occurs in it no more times than a; c occurs in it no more times than b; etc.

+10. Given a valid email address, find its domain part (The domain name part of an email address may only consist of letters, digits, hyphens and dots.)

 **Data structures**
 1. Binary tree
   Implement problems in http://cslibrary.stanford.edu/110/BinaryTrees.html